jdlubrano/stream_lines/README.md

 stream = StreamLines::Reading::Stream.new(url)

 stream.each do |line|
-  # Do something with the line of data
+  # Do something with the line of data (the line will be a String)
 end

 # A StreamLines::Reading::Stream object is Enumerable, so you can also use